Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping: Abstract

 \section{Abstract}

-We present a suite of radiation–magnetohydrodynamics simulations from the \textsc{Popsicle} project that follow the long-term growth ($\sim 50$ kyrs) of primordial protostars while self-consistently coupling radiation, turbulence, and magnetic fields.
+We present a suite of radiation–magnetohydrodynamics simulations from the \textsc{Popsicle} project that follow the long-term growth ($\sim 50$ kyr) of primordial protostars while self-consistently coupling radiation, turbulence, and magnetic fields.
 The simulation suite is designed to quantify the relative impacts of the pathways of radiative feedback in Pop III stars -- the extreme-ultraviolet (EUV) ionization and Lyman-Werner (LW) dissociation -- by considering simulations with/without their inclusion.
-We find that without atomic hydrogen shielding, LW feedback alone can suppress and ultimately terminate accretion.
+We find that without H\,\textsc{i} shielding, LW feedback can suppress and ultimately terminate accretion.
 With H\,\textsc{i} shielding, the large column densities near the protostar significantly weaken LW feedback.
 In the polar direction, atomic hydrogen fully shields LW radiation where H$_2$ self-shielding alone is insufficient.
 This leads to lower gas temperatures near the protostar and higher accretion rates, yielding larger final stellar masses than in models without shielding.
-The H\,\textsc{ii} regions remain compact and confined to $\lesssim$ 100 AU measured outward from the sink accretion radius (75 AU) due to high gas densities and continuous gas replenishment that inhibit the thermal pressure-driven breakout of the ionization front even for high ionizing luminosities.
+The H\,\textsc{ii} region remain confined, extending $\sim$100 AU beyond the sink accretion radius (75 AU), as dense gravitationally bound gas sustains high recombination rates and prevents sustained pressure-driven breakout.
+Turbulence and magnetic fields may also contribute to its confinement, even at high ionizing luminosities.
 These results demonstrate that the interplay of gas dynamics, shielding, and radiative feedback can significantly alter the growth of Pop III stars.
 We discuss the implications for the initial mass function of primordial stars and the influence of feedback from early stellar populations.

 \keywords{Star Formation, Cosmology, Population III Stars, Magnetohydrodynamical Simulations, High-redshift galaxies}